arrowhead-f/x509-profile/proposal.md

 - __Certificate Authority (CA)__: Entity issuing (signing) other certificates to endorse their validity.
 - __Certificate Chain__: A chain consisting of an _end entity_ certificate, its _issuer_'s certificate, that _issuer_'s _issuer_'s certificate, and so on up to the _root CA_'s certificate.
-- __Certificate Revocation List (CRL)__: A list of certificates, maintained their _issuer_, that identifies certificates who no longer are to be considered valid, even though they are yet to expire.
+- __Certificate Revocation List (CRL)__: A list identifying certificates that no longer are to be considered valid even though they are yet to expire.
+- __Certificate Signing Request (CSR)__: A description of a desired certificate that can be sent to a CA.
 - __End Entity__: Entity having but not issuing certificates.
 - __Entity__: Any thing or being potentially able to hold and use an X.509 certificate.
 - __Intermediary CA__: CA that _did not_ issue its own certificate and, therefore, can be trusted by explicitly trusting another certificate further up its issuance hierarchy.